-- 3.2.1 automatic encapsulating data communication function (AE-DCF): An AE-DCF automatically encapsulates packets when necessary so that they may be routed by NEs that would otherwise be unable to forward them.
-An AE-DCF also features a matching de-encapsulation function to restore the packet back to its original form once it has traversed incompatible NEs. - 3.2.2 data communication network (DCN): The DCN is a network that supports Layer 1 (physical), Layer 2 (data-link), and Layer 3 (network) functionality.
-A DCN can be designed to support transport of distributed management communications related to the TMN, distributed signalling communications related to the ASON, and other operations communications (e.g., orderwire/voice communications, software downloads, etc.). - 3.2.3 embedded communication channel (ECC): An ECC provides a logical operations channel between NEs that can be utilized my multiple applications (e.g., management applications, control plane applications, etc.).
+3.2.1 automatic encapsulating data communication function (AE-DCF): An AE-DCF automatically encapsulates packets when necessary so that they may be routed by NEs that would otherwise be unable to forward them.
+An AE-DCF also features a matching de-encapsulation function to restore the packet back to its original form once it has traversed incompatible NEs.

+3.2.2 data communication network (DCN): The DCN is a network that supports Layer 1 (physical), Layer 2 (data-link), and Layer 3 (network) functionality.
+A DCN can be designed to support transport of distributed management communications related to the TMN, distributed signalling communications related to the ASON, and other operations communications (e.g., orderwire/voice communications, software downloads, etc.).

+3.2.3 embedded communication channel (ECC): An ECC provides a logical operations channel between NEs that can be utilized by multiple applications (e.g., management applications, control plane applications, etc.).
 The physical channel supporting the ECC is technology specific.
-Examples of physical channels supporting the ECC are: a DCC channel within SDH, GCC channel within OTN OTUk/ODUk, or the COMMS OH channel within the OTN OOS. - 3.2.4 IP routing interworking function: An IP routing interworking function allows IP topology or routes to be passed from one IP routing protocol to a different incompatible IP routing protocol.
-For example, an IP routing interworking function may form a gateway between an integrated IS-IS routed DCN and an OSPF routed DCN. - 3.2.5 management communication channel (MCC): A MCC provides a dedicated logical operations channel between NEs for management communications.
-The physical channel supporting the MCC is technology specific. - 3.2.6 network-layer interworking function: A network-layer interworking function provides interoperability between nodes that support incompatible network-layer protocols.
-An example of a network-layer interworking function is static GRE tunnels, or an AE-DCF. - 3.2.7 signaling communication channel (SCC): A SCC provides a dedicated logical operations channel between NEs for control plane communications.
-This SCC may not only be used for ASON signalling but may also carry other control plane messages like, e.g., routing messages.
+Examples of physical channels supporting the ECC are: a DCC channel within SDH, GCC channel within OTN OTUk/ODUk, or the COMMS OH channel within the OTN OOS.

+3.2.4 IP routing interworking function: An IP routing interworking function allows IP topology or routes to be passed from one IP routing protocol to a different incompatible IP routing protocol.
+For example, an IP routing interworking function may form a gateway between an integrated IS-IS routed DCN and an OSPF routed DCN.

+3.2.5 management communication channel (MCC): An MCC provides a dedicated logical operations channel between NEs for management communications.
+The physical channel supporting the MCC is technology specific.

+3.2.6 network-layer interworking function: A network-layer interworking function provides interoperability between nodes that support incompatible network-layer protocols.
+An example of a network-layer interworking function is static GRE tunnels, or an AE-DCF.

+3.2.7 non-MPLS-TP server to MPLS-TP adaptation function (SRV/MT_A): The non-MPLS-TP server to MPLS-TP adaptation function is defined as an ITU-T G.805 adaptation function between a non-MPLS server layer network and the MPLS-TP layer network.

+3.2.8 signalling communication channel (SCC): An SCC provides a dedicated logical operations channel between NEs for control plane communications.
+This SCC may not only be used for ASON signalling but may also carry other control plane messages, e.g., routing messages.
 The physical channel supporting the SCC is technology specific.